alebeck/facehash/README.md

 ## Usage

-You need a Linux environment with Python >=3.7 and PyTorch >=1.8 with cudatoolkit 11.* installed.
+You need a Linux environment with Python >=3.7 and PyTorch >=1.8 installed.
 Then install via:

 ```bash
 pip install git+https://github.com/alebeck/facehash